danverbraganza/meeting-cost-clock/README.md

 > But doesn't something like this already exist?

-Well, its' true.
+Well, it's true.
 After I had the idea of making this, I found out that a number of tools built around estimating meeting costs already exist.
 So why did I decide to build another one myself?

 The first reason is it's such a simple idea to reimplement that it hardly makes a difference that